nsacyber/WALKOFF/README.md

 - Docker allows you to run WALKOFF inside a container that provides a consistent and portable environment.
 This is recommended for checking out the project, or development if you have issues with Python versioning.
 - Kubernetes allows you to run WALKOFF inside a cluster for purposes of scalability and load balancing.
 This is recommended for networks larger than toy examples.
 While an initial version exists, this is also under active development.

+Once installed, the default login is admin/admin.
+This can be changed and additional users can be created within the settings page inside WALKOFF.

 ### Docker

 You can use Docker Compose to install WALKOFF along with Postgres and Redis.